TatuE/Trust_to_Blockchain/h1_Adversarial_mindset.md

 ### d

+I will try and analyze the security incident described in [assignment b](h1_Adversarial_mindset.md#b) using the Mitre ATT&CK Enterprise Matrix.
+I will do this in a chronological order by the factors I can find.

+1. Tactic: Resource Development
+    - Technique: Obtain Capabilities
+    - Procedure: The threat actor buys a license (presumably since its a Maas model) for the Lumma Stealer malware.

+2. Tactic: Reconnaissance
+    - Technique: Gather Victim Identity Information
+    - Sub-technique: Email Addresses
+    - Procedure: The threat actor acquires GitHub user emails from a compromised emailing list (presumably)

+3. Tactic: Initial Access
+    - Technique: Phishing
+    - Sub-technique:  Spearphishing Link
+    - Procedure: The threat actor sends users an email warning account/repository vulnerability, containing a link to a web site that tries to make the user run malicious powershell code on their computer.

+4. Tactic: Execution
+    - Technique: User Execution
+    - Sub-technique: Malicious Link
+    - Procedure: The users clicks on a link, which copies malicious powershell code to the target computers clipboard.
+If the user does a the link describes, the user will execute the power shell code, which downloads a malware to the target computer.

+5. Tactic: Collection
+    - Technique: Automated Collection
+    - Procedure: The Lumma Stealer malware searches for credential and bitcoin wallet information using regex, copies files if set criteria is met.

+6. Tactic: Exfiltration
+    - Technique: Automated Exfiltration
+    - Procedure: The malware sends the copied credential and/or bitcoin wallet data to a C2 server via HTTP POST request.

+7. Tactic: Impact
+    - Technique: Financial Theft
+    - Procedure: The threat actor used the Lumma Stealer malware to steal the targets cryptocurrency wallet.

+8. Tactic: Impact
+    - Technique: Account Access Removal
+    - Procedure: The threat actor used the Lumma Stealer malware to steal the targets credentials and use them to lock the account.

+9. Tactic: Impact
+    - Technique: Financial Theft
+    - Procedure: The threat actor ransoms the locked user accounts the the targets.

 ### e

 I will approach this question in a more general, non-technical fashion.
 Meaning that I will try to answer this question if it was asked by a "regular", non IT person.